ROBERT BROOKS’ KILLERS’ TRIAL LIVE BLOG

 Brooks' sat behind one of the men accused of killing his father, David Kingsley.
 On the bench next to Brooks, Kingsley's wife sat with her emotional support dog.
 All three were bound by grief and death.

-Everyone in the courtroom was stone silent while the video was played.
-The only thing anyone could hear were the tears falling without a sound from Brooks's cheek.
+Everyone in the courtroom was stone silent while the video played.
+The only thing anyone could hear were the tears that fell without a sound from Brooks's cheek.

 3:01 PM